The story behind this T-Shirt.

 Organic cotton is better for the producers and the ecosystem in which it is produced.
 Instead of more toxic pesticides and fertilisers, co planting and insect traps are used along with the special ingredient - cow poo.
 It encourages biodiversity and leads to the extra soft feel of our products.

 Organic cotton looks like a little bit of cotton wool bursting from a dry flower.
 The petals and seeds need to be removed before it can be spun.
 Harvested organic cotton is taken to ginning plants by camel or by truck.
 From there the raw material is separated out into the useful fibres which are sent to be spun.
 The waste seeds are pressed into cakes which is sold for organic cow feed.
 Vegetable oil is squeezed out last for use in food products.
 Every part of the plant is used.

 The Global Organic Textile Standard (GOTS) is the worldwide leading textile processing standard for organic fibres, including ecological and social criteria, backed up by independent certification of the entire textile supply chain.

-The aim of the standard is to define world-wide recognized requirements that ensure organic status of textiles, from ting of the raw materials, through environmentally and socially responsiblemanufacturing up to labelling in order to provide a credible assurance to the end consumer.standards.
+The aim of the standard is to define world-wide recognised requirements that ensure organic status of textiles, from ting of the raw materials, through environmentally and socially responsible manufacturing up to labelling in order to provide a credible assurance to the end consumer.standards.